kmccol1/schedule/README.md

 # Schedule

-This project provides a web-based schedule manager, where users can view, add, and manage tasks in a weekly schedule grid.
+This project provides a web-based schedule system, where users can view, add, and manage tasks in a weekly schedule grid.
 The tasks can be uploaded from a JSON file and persist even after a page reload using browser's `localStorage`.

 ## Features